| Lest We Forget |

 and his wife Emily (nee Whitfield) from Reading Berkshire.
 Cecil

 followed his father into the trade of railway coach painter.
-In
+Born

-1915 Cecil married Ella Dorothy Hall.
-Private Cecil Herbert Booth
+Cecil married Ella Dorothy Hall.
+Private Cecil Herbert Booth died

-died on 30 May 1917 when his regiment were fuighting in the battles
+on 30 May 1917 when his regiment were fighting in the battles of

 Brawn of 7 Jersey Road Wolverton.
-He was born around 1865 in Kent
+Born about 1897 in Northampton,

-and enlisted in the Northamptonshire Regiment on 18 October 1884,
+Enlisted in the Northamptonshire Regiment on 18 October 1884, serving

-serving in the Straits Settlements, China and South Africa during
+in the Straits Settlements, China and South Africa during the Boer

-the Boer War.
-He married Eden Josephine and had three children,
+War.
+He married Eden Josephine and had three children, living in

-living in Northampton before moving to Wolverto to work as a clerk
+Northampton before moving to Wolverto to work as a clerk in the

-in the railway company.
-On 19 September 1914 Walter rejoined the
+railway company.
+On 19 September 1914 Walter rejoined the Army and

-214782 Acting Company Sergeant Major Walter Brawn was discharged
+Acting Company Sergeant Major Walter Brawn was discharged as unfit

-as unfit for further service on 23 August 1917 due to ill health
+for further service on 23 August 1917 due to ill health (emphysema

-(emphysema and enlarged heart) aggravated by war service.
-He died
+and enlarged heart) aggravated by war service.
+He died in late 1919,

 |